openwisp/OpenWISP-Website/content/blog/gsoc24-improve-ux-notifications-module.rst

 insightful feedback that enhanced my coding skills and deepened my understanding of open-source development.

-What’s Next?
+What's Next?
 ------------

-As my GSoC journey concludes, I’m excited to keep contributing to OpenWISP and other open-source projects.
+As my GSoC journey concludes, I'm excited to keep contributing to OpenWISP and other open-source projects.
 I plan to focus on fixing bugs, enhancing features, and tackling new challenges.
 I also look forward to helping new contributors to get started in their open-source journey.